StreamlineJam/Unit-4-api-assignment/README.md

 # Unit-4-api-assignment
-In this website, you can access data about fruits, people's grades, genders, computers, writing tools, phones, drinks, books, food, tissues and 10 other eastereggs. in order to access these data, you would need an API key, your api key is: UDHFTGHVCJUDI.
+In this website, you can access data about fruits, people's grades. in order to access these data, you would need an API key, your api key is: UDHFTGHVCJUDI.
 In order to access these data, you would need to follow the following steps:
 Step 1: Access the server ip.